 6.1 PURCHASER’S CONDITIONS PRECEDENT TO CLOSING.
 The obligation of Purchaser to purchase the Premises, and close the transaction contemplated hereby is subject to satisfaction of each of the following conditions precedent, the satisfaction of which shall be determined solely by Purchaser in the exercise of its reasonable judgment (unless a different standard is stated).
 Any of these conditions precedent may be waived in Purchaser's sole discretion.

 (i) FINANCIAL CONTINGENCIES.
-Purchaser shall have obtained the requisite permanent financing, sufficient to construct and develop the Project on or before the latter of October 3, 2016 or the date of the announcement of funding for the NYS Empire State Supportive Housing Initiative-Inter-agency Service & Operating Funding ("Financing Due Diligence Period").
+Purchaser’s obligation to close shall be contingent upon Purchaser having obtained construction and permanent financing including without limitation, equity financing through the sale of low-income housing tax credits and/or tax-exempt bonds, subsidies, grants and below-market loans, as available and appropriate, sufficient to construct and develop the Project in accordance with development and operating budgets prepared by the Purchaser (“Financial Contingency”) on or before the latter of October 3, 2016 or the date of the announcement of funding for the NYS Empire State Supportive Housing Initiative - Inter-agency Service & Operating Funding ("Financing Due Diligence Period").

 (ii) PREMISES TAKEN OFF MARKET.
 Seller shall have removed the Premises from the market During the Financial Due Diligence Period and shall not market the Premises for sale nor entertain any offers for the Premises.
 Within five (5) business days of the end of the Financing Due Diligence Period, Purchaser shall have the right to terminate this Agreement with no further obligation.
-If Purchaser does not terminate the Agreement within five (5) business days of the end of the Financing Due Diligence Period then all financing contingencies shall be deemed waived, and Closing shall be subject only to receipt of zoning and planning approvals for the Project ("Zoning Contingency") and the Seller's ability to deliver clean title arid satisfy its obligations under the Agreement.
+If Purchaser does not terminate the Agreement within five (5) business days of the end of the Financing Due Diligence Period then all financing contingencies shall be deemed waived, and Closing shall be subject only to receipt of zoning and planning approvals for the Project ("Zoning Contingency") and the Seller's ability to deliver clean title and satisfy its obligations under the Agreement.
 Once financing contingencies are waived, the Premises shall be taken off the market, not marketed for sale, nor shall offers be entertained.

 (iii) APPROVAL CONTINGENCY.
 Purchaser agrees to commence pre-development due diligence and zoning and planning applications, and to prosecute same, as expeditiously as reasonably possible.
 Purchaser’s obligation to close shall be contingent upon Purchaser having obtained all necessary municipal and/or governmental approvals (“Approval Contingency”), including required final subdivision, zoning changes or variances, site plan approval and other local, state, or federal land use permits, sufficient to construct the Project on the Premises (“Land Use Approvals”).
 The Seller agrees to cooperate with and publicly support such applications, to neither take nor fail to take, nor allow, any action detrimental to the receipt of Land Use Approvals or the Project.
 Purchaser shall be responsible for the costs necessary to obtain said approvals.